-V. Deep Learning and NLP
+5. Deep Learning and Natural Language Processing

 Central to deep learning and natural language is “word meaning,” where a word and especially its meaning are represented as a vector of real numbers.
 With these vectors that represent words, we are placing words in a high-dimensional space.
 The interesting thing about this is that the words, which are represented by vectors, will act as a semantic space.
 This simply means the words that are similar and have a similar meaning tend to cluster together in this high-dimensional vector space.
 You can see a visual representation of word meaning below:

 You can find out what a group of clustered words mean by doing principal component analysis (PCA) or dimensionality reduction with T-SNE, but this can sometimes be misleading because they oversimplify and leave a lot of information on the side.
 It’s a good way to get started (like logistic or linear regression in data science), but it isn’t cutting edge and it is possible to do it way better.

 We can also think of parts of words as vectors that represent their meaning.
 Imagine the word “undesirability.”
 Using a morphological approach, which involves the different parts a word has, we would think of it as being made out of morphemes (word parts) like this: “Un + desire + able + ity.”
 Every morpheme gets its own vector.
 From this, we can build a neural network that can compose the meaning of a larger unit, which in turn is made up of all of the morphemes.

 Deep learning can also make sense of the structure of sentences with syntactic parsers.
 Google uses dependency parsing techniques like this, although in a more complex and larger manner, with their “McParseface” and “SyntaxNet.”